Foreign Legion in the Balkans: 1915-1919

 • Second Lieutenant Voigt

-For the following campaign, the 1er RMA was assigned to the 1st Metropolitan Brigade of General Vandenberg (who served with the Legion in 1897-1901 and 1912-13), along with the 175th Infantry Regiment (175e RI).
-The latter was led by a certain Lieutenant Colonel Forey.
-This officer joined the Legion as a sergeant in 1884 and was promoted to officer rank in Tonkin (Indochina) two years later.
-In 1918-19, he would become the commanding officer of the 1st Foreign Regiment.
-In 1946, doyen of the legionnaires, Colonel Forey would carry the hand of Captain Danjou during the celebrations of Camerone.
+Lieutenant Colonel Desruelles took command of the 1er RMA.
+For the upcoming campaign, the regiment was attached to the 1st Metropolitan Brigade of General Vandenberg (who had served with the Legion from 1897-1901 and 1912-13), along with the 175th Infantry Regiment (175e RI) under Lieutenant Colonel Forey.
+The latter had enlisted in the Legion as a sergeant in 1884 and earned his officer rank in Tonkin (Indochina) two years later.
+Eventually, he would command the 1st Foreign Regiment from 1918 to 1919.

-The 1st Metropolitan Brigade was attached, along with a Colonial Brigade (four Senegalese battalions + two European battalions of Colonial Regiments) and artillery + engineering elements, to the newly established 1st Division of General Masnou.
-Then the division was the only unit of France’s East Expeditionary Force (CEO), led by General Albert d’Amade.
-Lastly, the French CEO was a part of the Mediterranean Expeditionary Force, an allied joint force commanded by British General Sir Ian Hamilton.
+Together with the 2nd Colonial Brigade, artillery, and engineering elements, the 1st Metropolitan Brigade constituted the 1st Infantry Division of General Masnou.
+For the time being, the division represented the only component of France’s Eastern Expeditionary Force (CEO), led by General d’Amade.
+The CEO was subsequently placed under the authority of the Allied Mediterranean Expeditionary Force, commanded by British General Sir Ian Hamilton.

 Foreign Legion - Battalion - Map - Algeria - Egypt - Lemnos - Dardanelles